vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

   - q: Have you ever work?
     choices:
       - score: "0"
-        choice: I'm doing things made up only to do them.
-The same goes to my community.
+        choice: My daytime job is to dream for you.
         bully: Where has existentialism gone?
       - score: "1"
         choice: Oh noes!